MarcinKilarski/Website-Audit/seo.md

 ### 1.13.
 Website Sitelinks
 Overview

 Sitelinks are a search-listing format, displayed below the main website, along with some important internal pages when users are searching for your brand.
 They are organised in two columns of up to twelve sub-results.
 This helps users navigate to popular pages on your site quickly.

 It is not possible to have control over the search engines to show this feature for your website, as it largely depends on the popularity of your brand.
 Links used in this search feature are usually selected based on the received number of views, in-links, as well as the search engines opinion of how helpful they are to users.

 However, these links are sometimes not optimised efficiently for search, irrelevant or not helpful enough to the user.
 You can enhance them by rewriting their title and description, or de-index them if they should not appear in search results, to make more room for more important pages.

-### 1.14.
-Favicon
-Overview
-Favicon is the small graphic that appears in your browser window or at the top of the browser tab.
-This is not a ranking factor, but various sites, mobile devices, social media platforms, and distribution sites will use a Favicon when displaying your site.
-For this reason, it is beneficial to have a high-quality Favicon that is clearly displayed on your site.

 ## 2. Page-Level Factors
 Overview